A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Results

 where:

 We consider the case where $d=3$, for which the exact minimum eigenvalue is $\lambda_{\mathrm{exact}}=3$.

 Figure \ref{fig6} illustrates the values of $\lambda$ via \eqref{eq38} with respect to the iteration number of the gradient descent method.
 Two cases have been considered: one where $S$ is minimized using the ansatz provided in \eqref{eq41}, and another where $S_{\mathrm{DR}}$ is minimized.
-In both cases, $N=50$ is used, with $\beta=\gamma=15$.
+In both cases, $N=50$ is used, with $\beta=15$.
 The initial values of the $\theta$ parameters were randomly sampled from a Gaussian distribution with a mean of 0 and a standard deviation of 0.1, and these initial values were identical for both considered cases.

-We observe that convergence is achieved more rapidly with the proposed method than with the deep Ritz method.
-Specifically, a value of $\lambda=3.0107$ (i.e., a relative error of 0.36\% with respect to the exact value) is obtained using the proposed method, whereas a value of $\lambda=3.1955$ (i.e., a relative error of 6.52\% with respect to the exact value) is achieved by the deep Ritz method during the final iteration.
+We observe that convergence is achieved more rapidly with the proposed method than with the Deep Ritz method.
+Specifically, a value of $\lambda=3.0096$ (i.e., a relative error of 0.3\% with respect to the exact value) is obtained using the proposed method, whereas the Deep Ritz method reaches $\lambda=3.5939$ (i.e., a relative error of 19.8\% with respect to the exact value) in the final iteration.
+Moreover, spurious oscillations appear in the values of $\lambda$ for the Deep Ritz method.
+To further investigate this, we performed numerical simulations using the Deep Ritz method with an added penalization term $\left(\int_{\Omega}{y(x)^2dx}-1\right)^2$.
+While this adjustment eliminates the oscillations, the overall convergence behavior remains similar.